White spots in your throat may seem a little scary, but they’re not usually a sign of anything too serious.

 Most of the time, viruses cause tonsillitis, so there's no cure or treatment.
 The illness usually runs its course in 3 or 4 days.
 Make sure you drink lots of fluids and rest.
 If bacteria caused your tonsillitis, your doctor can give you antibiotics to treat it.

-The white patches can stretch back into your throat -- some people say they look like cottage cheese.
+The white patches can stretch back into the sides of your mouth and tongue -- some people say they look like cottage cheese.
 If you try to scrape them off, you’ll see red spots and possibly have bleeding underneath.

 You may also feel like there is cotton in your mouth.
 Your tongue may hurt or burn, making it hard to swallow or speak easily or to taste food and drinks.